 Having your eyelashes tinted so you don’t need to take mascara

-Having skin treatments like a facial to smooth skin and perhaps lesson concealers or foundations to a light tinted moisturiser
+Having skin treatments like a facial to smooth skin and perhaps good concealers or foundations to a light tinted moisturiser.

 You could also look at sticking to one basic base look along with a couple of products to change it up a bit.
 For example, have a very natural base look with tinted moisturiser, clear mascara to set eyebrows, a cream blusher, a taupe eyeshadow and mascara.
 Add to this kit a gel eyeliner, bright lipstick and darker eyeshadow, and you have yourself several different looks.
 You don’t need to take a whole eyeshadow palette, several different mascaras, strobing kit and bronzer.
 Stick to a classic base, with a few jazzy additions.

 Skincare is so important to keep your skin glowing and looking beautiful on holiday.
 If you’re a guy, you might just want to take an SPF oil-free moisturiser to use throughout the trip (especially great for quenching dry skin on the plane!).
 If you’re a woman, then you might need to think a little more carefully as face wipes, serums, moisturisers, SPF, cleansers, toners and the like take up a tonne of space and they weigh loads.
 You have two choices.
 You can either put your entire regime into mini pots and put enough of each into each pot to take with you or, you can strip down your regime to perhaps face-wipes or a cleanser and an oil-free SPF specifically for the face.
 You might also want to include one super-hydrating product (in miniature) like a small bottle of serum, or something like this DIY hydrating facial spritz, simply because hot weather and plane journeys both equal skin gasping for hydration.
+If you have an acne ridden face, read this buying guide to find the best acne treatment for your skin.
 Either way, you will strip the weight down a lot all whilst having at least a basic skin care regime for your trip.

 According to studies, collectively, the US spends over 4.5 billion on teeth whitening.
 If you whiten your teeth, you might want to take your whitening kit away with you if you are travelling long-haul and for a decent amount of time.
 If you want to give your teeth a break, why not take some good quality tooth-whitening toothpaste instead, or take a small container of a natural whitening product like activated charcoal powder or some coconut oil-pulling sachets.